 Pathology services were first formed in Australia’s public hospitals, and public pathology services in each State and Territory have supported hospitals and wider clinical practice for over 100 years.
 The way services are organised and delivered has changed over time and varies across jurisdictions.
 In recent years, there has been a trend towards consolidation of services.
 Some have been consolidated into single State-wide services (Queensland, Western Australia, South Australia, the Australian Capital Territory, Northern Territory and New South Wales) or organised regionally around state government hospital networks (Tasmania) or individual hospitals (Victoria).

-Public pathology represents a core part of Australia’s public hospital and health care services.
+Public pathology is a core part of Australia’s public hospital and health care services.

 For patients of public hospitals